huawei-noah/SMARTS/docs/sim/scenario_studio.rst

 .. image:: ../_static/map_lane.png

-The selected block is an edge with id "gneE72".
+The selected block is an edge with id ``"gneE72"``.
 It contains 3 lanes with lane index 0, 1, 2.

-To modify the properties, for example change the number of lanes to 2 lanes by changing 3 to 2 on the "numLanes" field, and press "enter" to make the change.
-Then press "ctrl+s" to save.
+To modify the properties, for example change the number of lanes to 2 lanes by changing 3 to 2 on the `"numLanes"` field, and press "enter" to make the change.
+Then press ``"ctrl+s"`` to save.
 Finally, make sure to rebuild the scenario.

 .. code-block:: bash